jarhart/ex_parsers/README.md

 - Support for Latin1 and Unicode
 - Operator precedence parsing
-- Applicative and Monadic combinators
+- Applicative and monadic combinators
-- Reasonable fast
+- Reasonably fast

 ## Examples